Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Summary

+- `null` in the first argument changes the semantics of the routine, instructing it to create a new container.
-- The module has 2 namespaces - `_.avector` and` _.vectorAdapter`.
+- The module has 2 namespaces: `_.avector` and` _.vectorAdapter`.
 - The routines of namespace `_.avector` work with vectors in the form of `Long`-containers.
-- The routines of namespace `_.vectorAdapter` is intended to work with adapters.
+- The routines of namespace `_.vectorAdapter` work with vectors in form of adapters.
-- Adapters are an abstraction, a kind of link that defines how data is interpreted.
+- Vector adapter is an abstraction, a kind of link that defines how to interpret data as the vector.
-- Adapters do not have data, do not directly contain vector data, only metadata - link to data, vector start, length, type, etc.
+- Adapter does not own data, does not directly contain vector data, only metadata - link to data, start, length, type, etc.
-- The adapter can not only select the buffer span to be interpreted as a vector but also specify a stride.
+- Adapter can not only select the buffer span to be interpreted as a vector but also specify a stride.
-- `null` in the first argument changes the semantics of the routine, forcing it to create a new container.
-- The implementations of the adapter interface can have arbitrary complexity.
+- You can write and use your own implementation of vector adapter.

 [Back to content](../README.md#Tutorials)